 Some people like to hold onto the idea that alcohol – such as a glass of good red – can be healthy.
-We know in truth, however, that there are much superior ways to get a serving of antioxidants that don’t come with the negative side effects on your liver, gut and brain.
+We know in truth, however, that there are many superior ways to get a serving of antioxidants that don’t come with the negative side effects on your liver, gut and brain.

 That said, we do live in a culture where the odd social drink or night out is acceptable, particularly for celebratory occasions.
-It is with this in mind that we have a few great suggestions on how you can make those drinks a little more liver-friendly and health conscious.
+It is with this in mind that we have a few great suggestions on how you can make those drinks a little more liver-friendly and health-conscious.

 Here are our top four tips for making that occasional cocktail a little more friendly to your liver.